GoogleCloudPlatform/gcpdiag/README.md

 ./gcp-doctor lint --auth-adc --project=[*MYPROJECT*]
 ```

-Note: the `gcloud auth` step is not required in Cloud Shell.
+Note: the `gcloud auth` step is not required in Cloud Shell becaues you are
+already logged in.

 ## Usage